DI-ZHUhaixia/colourcatcher/README.md

 # colourcatcher
-Let's find out colour percentage in you image.
+Let's find out colour percentage in your image.